EliLillyCo/pytest-wdl/README.md

 ## Configuration

 Some minimal configuration is required to get started with pytest-wdl.
-Configuration can be provided via environment variables and/or a config file.
+Configuration can be provided via environment variables, fixture functions, and/or a config file.
 To get started, copy one of the following example config files to `$HOME/.pytest_wdl_config.json` and modify as necessary:

 * [simple](examples/simple.pytest_wdl_config.json): Uses only the miniwdl executor
 * [more complex](examples/complex.pytest_wdl_config.json): Uses both miniwdl and Cromwell; shows how to configure proxies and headers for accessing remote data files in a private repository